WHAT IS GROUND BEEF?

 |HOW LONG DO I COOK GROUND BEEF FOR IT TO BE:|

 |Well Done||160 F / 71 C|

 Note: Because of the ease of bacterial contamination due to the grinding process, only well done is recommended for any recipes using ground meat.
-Lower temperatures are possible but are both more risky and require longer “hold” times before serving.
+Lower temperatures are possible but are more risky.
+Subsequently they require longer “hold” times before serving.